tammybutow/BrowserQuest/server/README.md

-BrowserQuest server documentation
+ChaosQuest server documentation
 =================================

-To configure and run the BrowserQuest server, please follow the instructions in the top directory of this repository.
+To configure and run the ChaosQuest server, please follow the instructions in the top directory of this repository.

 Monitoring